info443-wi22/project-2-kvpoch/README.md

 This text refers to the UML Component Diagram Part 1 and UML Component Diagram Part 2 and explains each architectural component of the system.

-The _types_ folder contains tests and `helper` components that use typeScript to create object types, which is given to the `helpers.core.js` of the _src_ folder, a required interface.
+The `types` directory contains tests and `helper` components that use TypeScript to create object types, which is given to the `helpers.core.js` of the `src` folder, a required interface.
-The `helper` components of the _src_ folder has helper functions that aid other modules to perform their work.
+The `helper` components of the `src` folder has helper functions that aid other modules to perform their work.
 The `core` components contain the foundation functions to create charts.
 Both `core` and `helper` components deal with handling the data and both are the provided interfaces for the rest of the components in the `src` folder.
 The `controller` components control or manage the data for each different type of chart.
 The `element` components do the work of computing the mathematical attributes for charts with arc, line, point and bar attributes.
 The `platform` components sets up the platform for the chart.
 The `scale` components compute the chart scales for time series, logarithmic, linear, category and more.
 The `plugin` components deal with the chart attributes, like title, subtitle, Tooltip, legend, and more.
 All of these components are provided interfaces for the `index.js`, which brings everything all together and exports the chart made.
-The _test_ folder and its components are a required interfaces for the `index.js` from the _src_ folder.
-In the _test_ folder, the `fixtures` set up the environment for testing and `specs` are the actual automated tests.
+The `test` folder and its components are a required interfaces for the `index.js` from the `src` folder.
+In the `test` folder, the `fixtures` set up the environment for testing and `specs` are the actual automated tests.
 There is the `docs` folder that contains all documentation Markdown files, which are then published with Vuepress.

 **Source Code Structure**

-This textual description discusses the high-level codeline model, which focuses on where and how the components are organized in which files.

 This system mostly has a source code structure that mirrors the component structure.
 This means architectural elements (components) have a one-to-one relationship with code modules (files).

 **Testing and Configuration**

 This system has automated testing integrated into the code for developers and contributors to use.
 They use it to test their code and check that is passes `eslint` code standards.
 After using `npm install` to install node and npm, running `npm test` will run both the linter and tests.